x-Dk7/P4-DikDiks/README.md

 README Review Guidance Week (for tickets):

-Dk -
+**Dk -**

-Mustafa -
+**Mustafa -**

-Jason - For my ticket, I was to get SQLite(and get SQLAlchemy soon after); additionally, I planned to create a python file to help with generating a database.
+**Jason -** For my ticket, I was to get SQLite(and get SQLAlchemy soon after); additionally, I planned to create a python file to help with generating a database.
 It was a large endeavor to get SQLite functioning properly through the use of terminal, however, the downloadable file in Mrs. Trish's GitHub made SQLite attainable. https://docs.google.com/document/d/1qcERTPRy0NVvsVmKPNGhNWE1hTW1VjKBsAMscEZYLWU/edit?usp=sharing (Crossover inspiration will be discussed along with other details about ticket in google doc)
 Ticket Card:https://github.com/x-Dk7/P4-DikDiks/projects/1#card-54345771
 College Board: Variables and Assignments, Identifying and Correcting Errors, Strings

-Jacob - My ticket this week was working with Mr. Hennessey and getting the public IP address for the website to work online stated in my ticket here: https://github.com/x-Dk7/P4-DikDiks/projects/1#card-55203905
+**Jacob -** My ticket this week was working with Mr. Hennessey and getting the public IP address for the website to work online stated in my ticket here: https://github.com/x-Dk7/P4-DikDiks/projects/1#card-55203905

-I go more into detail for what I did this week in this Document: https://docs.google.com/document/d/1CMmhqbJqNRZFi44bpBjf__0rhUmJ9d3dYmPQZl3Js3g/edit?usp=sharing
+• I go more into detail for what I did this week in this Document: https://docs.google.com/document/d/1CMmhqbJqNRZFi44bpBjf__0rhUmJ9d3dYmPQZl3Js3g/edit?usp=sharing

-For the future I plan on working with Jason on developing databases for our minigame that Dk made using the information given by Ms. Trish with what she presented to us earlier this week.
+•For the future I plan on working with Jason on developing databases for our minigame that Dk made using the information given by Ms. Trish with what she presented to us earlier this week.

 Monday, Febuary 1st (Week 8)- Completing Tickets and Easter Egg Week